-5. Enter a comment in the textbox that appears, then press Enter on your keyboard (see Figure 8).
+4. The Comments pane will open to the right-side of your screen.
+Enter a comment in the textbox that appears, then press Enter on your keyboard.

-Figure 8 - Comment textbox
+Figure 7 - Comment Textbox

-6. A comment bubble will appear on the slide.
+5. A comment bubble will appear on the slide.